AlejandroKantor/akmisc/cran-comments.md

 * Import methods
   added importFrom("methods", "as") NAMESPACE file and 'methods' to DESCRIPTION file

+Not addressed:

+* Undefined global functions or variables:
+  . as category close_left close_right freq id intervals label
+  label_end label_start perc present_in_prior prop value values
+This is because undefined variables are defined inside data.table object which is OK, but is considered undefined by IDE.

 ## Test environments
 * local OS X install, 3.2.4
 * win-builder 3.3.2 and under development